algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 However, the page will also allow the user to send a HTTP request to have access to the REST API server, and retrieve the required data for our algorithm.

 ### 5.2.
 API Features
-Our group has decided to use the REST API called Boost.Beast, a C++ library that simplifies the creation of HTTP servers.
+Our group has decided to use the REST API called **Boost.Beast**, a C++ library that simplifies the creation of HTTP servers.
 Furthermore, the library is extremely fast and easy to install.

 ### 5.3.
 User Interface
 The HTML page should display a simple screen allowing the user to type the 2 required inputs (**Source** and **Destination**), with scrollable list where the user choose both places while making sure they aren't the same.